prestaconcept/PrestaSitemapBundle/Resources/doc/6-dumping-sitemap.md

 It will regenerate only sections with that name and update corresponding part of sitemap index file, leaving other sitemap references intact.

-If you whish to use this feature, you **must** wrap all your custom url registering with a condition about the section being dumped.
+If you wish to use this feature, you **must** wrap all your custom url registering with a condition about the section being dumped.

-For example :
+For example:

 ```php
 <?php

 use Presta\SitemapBundle\Event\SitemapPopulateEvent;
 use Presta\SitemapBundle\Sitemap\Url as Sitemap;
 use Symfony\Component\Routing\Generator\UrlGeneratorInterface;